0xPraedico/noir/docs/docs/noir/concepts/data_types/coercions.md

 When one type is required in Noir code but a different type is given, the compiler will typically issue a type error.
 There are a few cases however where the compiler will instead automatically perform a type coercion.
 These are typically limited to a few type pairs where converting from one to the other will not sacrifice performance or correctness.
-Currently, Noir will will try to perform the following type coercions:
+Currently, Noir will try to perform the following type coercions:

 | Actual Type    | Expected Type               |